JanuszL/CV-CUDA/README.md

        By default it builds for release.

-       If output build tree path isn't specified, it'll be `build-rel` for release builds, and build-deb for debug.
+       If output build tree path isn't specified, it'll be `build-rel` for release builds, and `build-deb` for debug.

 1. Build Documentation

-    1. Install needed dependencies for building the documentation
+    1. Install the dependencies required for building the documentation

-       On a Ubuntu 22.04, install the following packages:
+       On Ubuntu 22.04, install the following packages:
        - doxygen: parse header files for reference documentation
        - python3, python3-pip: to install some python packages needed
        - sphinx, breathe, exhale, recommonmark, graphiviz: to render the documentation